ubeydemavus/tii-assignment/README.md

 Finally results are reported for the baseline, the intermediate models, as well as the final center prediction pipeline as the average euclidian distance between the centers in pixels.

 # Datasets
 The datasets are created on demand lazily via random number generation.
 This allows to use the same dataset class multiple times with different seeds without changing anything else while keeping the RAM and DISK usage small.
-The generated datasets only depend on the random number seed as well as the base maps.
+The generated datasets only depend on the random number seed, number of samples to generate as well as the base maps.
 If the inputs to the dataset object is the same, the generated dataset will be the same every time.

 The code for the dataset classes reside in "[datasets.py](./datasets.py)" file.